How did your band choose the name “The Storytellers”?

 We are based in Los Angeles and we mostly perform in Los Angeles.
 We perform at bars, taverns, farmers markets, carnivals, festivals, fairs, listening rooms and more.

 How do you culturally identify the music you play?

 Our music is very American.
-It’s American folk music but of course even American folk music has its roots in other places.
+Much of it is based in American folk music, but of course even American folk music has its roots in other places.
 The banjo originated in Africa believe it or not.
-We also use hand drums – congas and bongos, for instance – that is not typical of folk music.
+We also use hand drums – congas and bongos, for instance – that is not typical of bluegrass music.
 We also sing a good amount of songs that our genre champions but are based in old Irish and Scottish and English tradition.
 But we also sing about bank robbers and gold mines and trains, which is very Americana.

 What kind of musical training have your band members had?

 We have some very talented people in our group.
 Our manager has marketing expertise so that’s helped.
 Our fiddle player, we describe him on stage as “amazing” because he’s, well, amazing.
 Our percussionist is very skilled and talented.
 Same with our mandolinist.
 They’ve been playing for years and they’re very creative, colorful players.
 Our guitar player has been studying and practicing guitar for about five years and I’ve been playing the bass for around 3 years, but I’ve picked it up quickly.
 I’m also trained on piano and violin and took singing lessons for years.
 We’re a harmony band, often singing 3 part harmonies.
 We do some really great singing if I do say so myself.